dart-lang/site-www/src/tools/pub/automated-publishing.md

 Make sure to match the pattern in `on.push.tags` with the _tag pattern_ specified on pub.dev.
 Otherwise, the GitHub Action workflow won’t work.
+If publishing multiple packages from the same repository, use a per-package _tag pattern_ like `my_package_name-v{{version}}` can create a workflow file for each package, as they need to be triggered with different `working-directory`.

 The workflow file above uses `dart-lang/setup-dart/.github/workflows/publish.yml` to publish the package.